KevinVDHCabeza/Entrevista-codigo/README.md

-#### Descripción General
+#### General Description

-El API REST diseñado ofrece endpoints para gestionar usuarios y sus viviendas.
-A continuación se detallan los principales endpoints y operaciones disponibles:
+The designed REST API offers endpoints to manage users and their houses.
+Below are the main endpoints and available operations:

-##### Usuarios
+##### Users

-- **GET /users**: Obtiene todos los usuarios.
+- **GET /users**: Retrieves all users.
-- **GET /users/{id}**: Obtiene un único usuario por su ID.
+- **GET /users/{id}**: Retrieves a single user by their ID.
-- **POST /users**: Crea un nuevo usuario.
+- **POST /users**: Creates a new user.
-- **PATCH /users/{id}**: Actualiza parcialmente un usuario existente.
+- **PATCH /users/{id}**: Partially updates an existing user.
-- **PUT /users/{id}**: Actualiza completamente un usuario existente.
+- **PUT /users/{id}**: Fully updates an existing user.
-- **DELETE /users/{id}**: Elimina un usuario por su ID.
+- **DELETE /users/{id}**: Deletes a user by their ID.

-##### Viviendas
+##### Houses

-- **GET /users/{userId}/houses**: Obtiene todas las viviendas de un usuario.
+- **GET /users/{userId}/houses**: Retrieves all houses of a user.
-- **GET /users/{userId}/houses?city={city}&street={street}&country={country}**: Obtiene las viviendas de un usuario aplicando filtros opcionales de ciudad, calle y país.
+- **GET /users/{userId}/houses?city={city}&street={street}&country={country}**: Retrieves the houses of a user applying optional filters of city, street, and country.
-- **POST /users/{userId}/houses**: Crea una nueva vivienda para un usuario.
+- **POST /users/{userId}/houses**: Creates a new house for a user.
-- **PATCH /users/{userId}/houses/{houseId}**: Actualiza parcialmente una vivienda de un usuario.
+- **PATCH /users/{userId}/houses/{houseId}**: Partially updates a user's house.
-- **PUT /users/{userId}/houses/{houseId}**: Actualiza completamente una vivienda de un usuario.
+- **PUT /users/{userId}/houses/{houseId}**: Fully updates a user's house.
-- **DELETE /users/{userId}/houses/{houseId}**: Elimina una vivienda de un usuario por su ID.
+- **DELETE /users/{userId}/houses/{houseId}**: Deletes a user's house by its ID.

 ---

-#### Justificación del Diseño
+#### Design Justification

-- **Múltiples Métodos de Consulta**: Se utilizan diferentes métodos de consulta (GET, POST, PATCH, PUT, DELETE) para permitir la realización de diversas operaciones sobre los recursos de usuarios y viviendas.
+- **Multiple Query Methods**: Different query methods (GET, POST, PATCH, PUT, DELETE) are used to allow various operations on user and house resources.
-- **Operaciones RESTful**: Se sigue el principio de diseño RESTful para definir las operaciones de manera que sean intuitivas y sigan las convenciones del protocolo HTTP.
+- **RESTful Operations**: The RESTful design principle is followed to define operations in an intuitive manner that adheres to HTTP protocol conventions.
-- **Parámetros de Consulta**: Para el filtrado de viviendas se utilizan parámetros de consulta (query parameters) en lugar de path parameters, ya que los filtros son opcionales y no están directamente relacionados con la identificación de recursos.
+- **Query Parameters**: Query parameters are used for house filtering instead of path parameters, as the filters are optional and not directly related to resource identification.
-- **Códigos de Estado HTTP**: Se devuelven los códigos de estado HTTP adecuados para cada operación, por ejemplo, 200 OK para respuestas exitosas, 201 Created para creaciones exitosas, 404 Not Found para recursos no encontrados, y 400 Bad Request para solicitudes inválidas.
+- **HTTP Status Codes**: Appropriate HTTP status codes are returned for each operation, e.g., 200 OK for successful responses, 201 Created for successful creations, 404 Not Found for non-existent resources, and 400 Bad Request for invalid requests.

 ---

-#### Consideraciones Adicionales
+#### Additional Considerations

-- **Actualizar Usuarios Parcialmente vs. Completamente**: Se diferencia entre actualizar usuarios parcialmente (PATCH) y actualizarlos completamente (PUT) para ofrecer flexibilidad al cliente.
-La actualización parcial permite modificar solo ciertos campos, mientras que la actualización completa requiere el envío de todos los datos del usuario.
-Esto puede ser útil en diferentes escenarios según las necesidades del cliente.
+- **Partial vs. Complete User Updates**: There is a distinction between partially updating users (PATCH) and fully updating them (PUT) to offer flexibility to the client.
+Partial updates allow modifying only certain fields, while full updates require sending all user data.
+This can be useful in different scenarios depending on the client's needs.
-- **Borrar Usuarios con Viviendas**: Al intentar borrar un usuario que tiene viviendas asociadas, se devuelve un error (por ejemplo, 409 Conflict) para indicar que existen dependencias y que primero deben eliminarse las viviendas asociadas.
+- **Deleting Users with Houses**: When attempting to delete a user who has associated houses, an error (e.g., 409 Conflict) is returned to indicate that dependencies exist and the associated houses must be deleted first.